 Have a sweet new baby to crochet for?
-Make them this vintage inspired crochet baby bonnet
+Make them a vintage inspired crochet baby bonnet

 From hosting a baby shower to attending as a guest it seems like there have been quite a few babies recently for me to make gifts for.
 I’ve made many different styles of baby hats over the years but I got a special request to try a bonnet rather than a traditional hat.
 I looked at quite a few for inspiration before stitching this one up.